AI automation for healthcare clinics

 Where should a healthcare clinic start?

-Most clinics should start with one high-friction workflow such as intake, follow-up, document requests, or staff task routing.
+Most clinics should start with a high-friction workflow such as intake, follow-up, document requests, or staff task routing.

 What makes a clinic a good fit for healthcare AI automation?